mallikharjuna160003/SysOpsLabs-SAA03/IaC-Lab-05.md

 ## AWS SAA-03
 ### IaC
 Infrastructure as Code using the Cloud Formation.
+We can also do  this using Terraform.
 ```yaml
 # template.yaml